 Final words

 Many of these security bugs are also usability bugs.
-Users shouldn’t have to not type special characters into your inputs to risk breaking things in mysterious ways, and you shouldn’t have to worry about what they can do.
+Users shouldn’t have to remember not to enter special characters into your inputs to risk breaking things in mysterious ways, and you shouldn’t have to worry about what they can do.

 Most of the bugs in this document require you to think about the potential for abuse you’re writing code.
 Don’t just make your code work - make your code work correctly and safely for any inputs it’s given.